geeknoid/FastFormatting/README.md

 In that case, the API does only a single allocation for the final string and typically has no other intermediate allocations.

+* The StringFormatter.TryFormat formats into a preallocated Span<char>, enabling completely 0 allocation and 0 copy string formatting.
+It took 20 years, but formatting in C# is now as fast as C's sprintf function!'

 This code is designed to eventually be put into the .NET libraries.
 As such, I liberally borrowed private code from the .NET libraries, you'll find those files in the FastFormatting/Borrowed folder.